majedelhelou/majedelhelou.github.io/_pages/about.md

 ---

 I am a PhD student at EPFL, with the Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
-My research is in computational imaging and applied machine learning (touches on signal/image processing, estimation theory, deep learning, computer vision, and optics).
+My research is in computational imaging and applied machine learning (overlapping with signal/image processing, estimation theory, deep learning, low-level computer vision, and optics).